ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/Cryogenics.md

 ## Cryomagnets (cryogenically cooled superconducting magnets)

-Most of the magnets in this section can be used instead of a cryostat when using a "parasitic" cooling insert (e.g. heliox, triton).
+Most of the magnets in this section can be used instead of a cryostat when using a "parasitic" cooling insert (e.g. Heliox, triton).
 This is because the magnets must be cooled to low temperatures anyway so that they superconduct, so they also act as the outer cryostat.

 ### 7.5T magnet